AI-Hypercomputer/maxtext/README.md

 Although there are several steps below, most are for the initial setup.
 Once setup you can continually make changes to your code and re-run your code with only step 5.

 1. Choose a directory on your runner machine to develop and clone MaxText into.
 The runner machine can either be a TPUVM or not, but it cannot be one of the workers.
+If your runner machine is a TPUVM, it needs service account roles that grant it permission to create queued resources and ssh into them, such as the `TPU ADMIN` role.
 Clone MaxText, and cd into the root of the repo.

-2. Set your project, zone, gcloud permissions and ssh keys.
+2. Set your project, zone, and ssh keys.

-    Authorize gcloud to access the Cloud Platform with Google user credentials
-    ```
-    gcloud auth login
-    ```

     Set your gcloud config, see https://cloud.google.com/sdk/gcloud/reference/config for more.
     ```